tblaha/XLAT/README.md

 # XLAT

-will contain my entry to https://www.aicrowd.com/challenges/cyd-campus-aircraft-localization-competition
+Switch to branch "Round1" for code and instructions to reproduce my entry to Round 1 of: https://www.aicrowd.com/challenges/cyd-campus-aircraft-localization-competition

 ## Installation